alanbjohnston/CubeSatSim/README.md

 The CubeSat Simulator https://github.com/alanbjohnston/CubeSatSim/wiki is a low cost satellite emulator that run on solar panels and batteries, transmits UHF radio telemetry, has a 3D printed frame, and can be extended by additional sensors and modules.
 This project is sponsored by the not-for-profit [Radio Amateur Satellite Corporation, AMSAT®](https://amsat.org).

 Requires:
+- Raspbian Stretch or Buster, full desktop or Lite
 - wiringpi
 - git
 - libasound2-dev